KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 **Is there a performance difference between `.message` and `.message-error, .message-ok, .message-info, .message-warn`?**

 None.
 The only difference there is, is that in the first case you have to apply 2 classes to your element instead of one.
-Per se, having to use 2 classes on the same element isn't a problem at all.
+Per se, having to use 2 classes on the same element isn’t a problem at all.

-However what can be considered odd is that the 2 classes are co-dependant, meaning they only make sense when they are together. `.message` on itself won't do much since it has no color chart.
+However what can be considered odd is that the 2 classes are co-dependant, meaning they only make sense when they are together. `.message` on itself won’t do much since it has no color chart.
 Meanwhile `.message-error` will look ugly since it lacks basic styles like padding and such.

 **Your @media mixin outputs a media-query block every time you use it.
-Ain't you afraid of performance issues?**
+Ain’t you afraid of performance issues?**

-That's true.
-Sass doesn't automatically merge media queries rules [yet](https://github.com/nex3/sass/issues/316).
+That’s true.
+Sass doesn’t automatically merge media queries rules [yet](https://github.com/nex3/sass/issues/316).
 However, [tests have been done](https://sasscast.tumblr.com/post/38673939456/sass-and-media-queries) and they showed that once GZipped, there was no difference between duplicated and merged @media queries.

 > "… we hashed out whether there were performance implications of combining vs scattering Media Queries and came to the conclusion that the difference, while ugly, is minimal at worst, essentially non-existent at best."

-In any case, if you feel dirty having duplicated media queries in your final CSS even if it doesn't make any difference, you can still use [this Ruby gem](https://github.com/aaronjensen/sass-media_query_combiner) to merge them.
+In any case, if you feel dirty having duplicated media queries in your final CSS even if it doesn’t make any difference, you can still use [this Ruby gem](https://github.com/aaronjensen/sass-media_query_combiner) to merge them.
 Please note merging media queries may mean reordering CSS which may involve some specificity issues.
 More tests needed.

 **[Compass](https://compass-style.org/) or [Bourbon](https://bourbon.io/)?**

-Well, frankly it's up to you.
+Well, frankly it’s up to you.
 However note that the Compass team works directly with the Sass team so they are and will always be up to date.
-Bourbon otherwise is a side-project which isn't affiliated with Sass in any way (well, except for the obvious).
+Bourbon otherwise is a side-project which isn’t affiliated with Sass in any way (well, except for the obvious).

 Moreover, Compass comes with a [sprite generator](https://compass-style.org/reference/compass/helpers/sprites/), [Blueprint](https://compass-style.org/reference/blueprint/) for your grids, a [vertical rhytm module](https://compass-style.org/reference/compass/typography/vertical_rhythm/) and a bunch of other cool things like [math functions](https://compass-style.org/reference/compass/helpers/math/), [image dimensions](https://compass-style.org/reference/compass/helpers/image-dimensions/), and [much more](https://compass-style.org/reference/compass/helpers/)…